Securing Large Language Models: Threats, Vulnerabilities and Responsible Practices: Opportunities and Future Research

 Building upon the foundational work in understanding LLM vulnerabilities, there remains a broad spectrum of opportunities to deepen our knowledge and enhance the resilience of these models.
 The following areas represent promising avenues for future research:

-\begin{itemize} \item \textbf{Extending experiments on diverse NLP applications besides classification task:} While classification tasks have been the primary focus, exploring other NLP applications—such as language generation, summarization, sentiment analysis, and question answering—will provide a more comprehensive understanding of LLM behavior and security implications.
+\begin{itemize} \item \textbf{Extending experiments on diverse NLP applications besides classification task:} While classification have been the primary focus, exploring other tasks (e.g., language modeling, summarization, sentiment analysis, and question answering) will provide a more comprehensive understanding of LLM behavior and security implications.

 \item \textbf{Examining LLMs vulnerability at both model architecture and model size level:} It is essential to comprehensively assess risks and prioritize mitigation efforts based on the severity of identified vulnerabilities.
 Understanding the interplay between architecture choices and model scale allows us to make better decisions to enhance LLM security.